Are Physical Conventions Bitchin’ … or Balls?

 Ankorstore in particular was out in force at the event, with marketplace representatives handing out tote bags, talking to creatives and hosting after-event drinks, all in the effort to get more small businesses to consider using their platform to sell their wares.

 It’s clear that there is a lot of money to be made from getting yourself set up on these wholesale markets.
-Faire boasts 50,000 brands and over a quarter million retailers, most of which are in the USA, though their UK and European reach is growing too.
+Faire boasts 100,000 brands and over a 700,000 retailers (Numbers updated 07.01.2026), most of which are in the USA, though their UK and European reach is growing too.

 Their commission structure is 25% for the first order and 15% for all reorders, though if you have existing customers that sign up via a direct link, you can get 0% commission on these orders made through the platform.
 It’s always hard to deal with the idea that you need to pay commission for sales, when it seems like you still have to do all the hard work of designing, producing, packing, and shipping the items.